 In Leeds, however, the average commute to work is quite long.
 On average, people spend 34.38 minutes each day getting to work, which is significantly higher than the national average.

-Being a small town, Leeds does not have a public transit system used by locals to get to and from work.
+Leeds is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Leeds who are college-educated is close to the national average for all communities of 21.84%: 20.57% of the adults in Leeds have a bachelor's degree or advanced degree.
+In terms of college education, Leeds is nearly on par with the US average for all cities of 21.84%: 20.57% of adults 25 and older in Leeds have a bachelor's degree or advanced degree.

 The per capita income in Leeds in 2022 was $30,718, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
 This equates to an annual income of $122,872 for a family of four.
 However, Leeds contains both very wealthy and poor people as well.